-If you find yourself in a situation where the AF system of the 6D loses focusing ability and / or accuracy, I would recommend to switch to the center focus point and use the focus and recompose technique instead.
+If you find yourself in a situation where the AF system of the 6D loses focusing ability and/or the accuracy, I would recommend to switch to the center focus point and use the focus and recompose technique instead.

 Just like the Canon 5D Mark III, the 6D also comes with a built-in Chromatic Aberration Correction feature, in addition to vignetting and distortion corrections.
 Unlike Nikon DSLRs that perform automatic chromatic aberration correction with an algorithm that works with any Nikon lens, Canon decided to program correction for specific Canon EF lenses.
 While this method might be more accurate, it has one major drawback – the lens database stored on the camera needs to be updated when a new lens becomes available.
 In addition, such corrections are not possible with third party lenses like Sigma 50mm f/1.4 Art.

 Now keep in mind that both Nikon and Canon apply lens corrections on JPEG images.
 When writing RAW files, both store their proprietary lens correction data differently and these corrections can only be read with manufacturer software like DPP (Canon) and Capture NX (Nikon).
 If you import RAW images into Lightroom, none of the applied lens corrections will be visible, so you will have to use Lightroom’s “Lens Correction” module instead.